 Thank you.
 Our next question comes from Jason Weaver with Jones Trading.
 Your line is open.

 Hi, guys.
 Thanks for taking my question.
-I have sort of a two-parter here.
-I've seen over the last three, four quarters you've been migrating higher in the coupon stack.
-Obviously, that's in response to the available ROE in the market, but what do you think of the convexity profile here, given your remarks on the timing of monetary easing?
+I'm sort of a two-parter here.
+I've seen over the last three, four quarters, you've been migrating higher in the coupon stack.
+Obviously, that's in response to the available ROE in the market.
+But what do you think of the convexity profile here, given your remarks on the timing of monetary easing?
 I assume you're still migrating up to quarter to date.

 Yeah.
 Hey, Jason.
 It's Brian.
 Good morning.
 Good to hear from you.
-Yeah, we have moved slightly up in coupon.
+Yeah.
+You know, We have moved slightly up in coupon.
 Obviously, we did buy some sixes in the board quarter that do have slightly worse convexity profile.
 But just given our expectations for interest rate volatility, we don't exactly mind taking a little bit of additional convexity risk from that perspective.
 And given our continued holdings in fours through five and a half that are still at decent discounts, we certainly have a fair amount of protection from that perspective as well.

 And on that subject, to the new high coupons and the sixes, what is the typical type of specified pool those guys are in?

-Yeah, it's pretty consistent with the rest of our portfolio, leaning a little bit heavier into balance, but also higher loan balance cuts call on 225, 250K, but also a fair amount in the lower pay up stories like LTV and FICO NGO stories.
+Yeah, it's pretty consistent with the rest of our portfolio.
+Leaning a little bit heavier into loan balance, but also higher loan balance cuts, call them 225, 250K, but also a fair amount in the lower payoff stories like LTV and FICO and GEO stories.

 I wouldn't necessarily say we're inclined to raise leverage.
 We do have the ability to do that if the market volatility declines and we see improvement in valuations.
 But I wouldn't say we're necessarily inclined to do that in the near term.
-I think we still, certainly there's still some uncertainty about the timing of said policy.
-And we would expect there to continue to some rate ball around that until that kind of comes to fruition.
-So, you know, at the moment, I think we're pretty comfortable with where we are, but we do have the ability to increase leverage if conditions warrant that.
+I think we still, certainly there's still some uncertainty about the timing of said policy and You know, we would expect there to continue to be some great ball around that until that kind of comes to fruition.
+So, you know, at the moment, I think we're pretty comfortable with where we are.
+But we do have the ability to increase leverage if conditions warrant that.

 All right.
-Thank you for that color.
-And congrats,
+Thank you for that, Culler.
+And congrats, guys.

 Thank you.
 Our next question comes from Doug Harder with UBS.
 Your line is open.
 Thanks.